 5. The DNS Query message is forwarded to the local DNS Server and handled as described in following:

-- For Option C, the target address of the DNS Query is the IP address of the Local DNS Server.
+- For Option C, the destination address of the DNS Query is the IP address of the Local DNS Server.
 The DNS Query is forwarded to the Local DNS Server by UL CL/BP and Local PSA.

 - For Option D:

 a.
-The local DNS proxy modifies the packet's destination IP address (corresponding to EASDF) to that of the L-DNS and stores the original IP address (EASDF-IP) and the packet's source IP address (corresponding to UE's IP address) to its own (i.e. the local DNS resolver's) IP address and stores the original source IP address (UE-IP) for later processing.
+The local DNS proxy modifies the packet's destination IP address (corresponding to EASDF) to that of the L-DNS server and stores the original IP address (i.e. EASDF IP) and modifies the packet's source IP address (corresponding to UE's IP address) to its own (i.e. the local DNS proxy's) IP address and stores the original source IP address (UE-IP) for later processing.

 b.
-The local DNS proxy then forwards the modified DNS Query to the L-DNS and processes as follows:
+The local DNS proxy then forwards the modified DNS Query to the L-DNS server for DNS resolution.

-- If the L-DNS can resolve the IP address for the requested FQDN of EAS, it responds to the local DNS proxy with the desired IP address of the local EAS.

-- If the L-DNS cannot resolve the IP address for the requested FQDN of EAS but it is connected to a C-DNS, it communicates with the C-DNS to recursively resolve the EAS IP address.
+c.
+The local DNS proxy receives DNS Response from the L-DNS server and modifies the packet’s source IP address (corresponding to L-DNS server) to that of the EASDF and the packet’s destination IP address (corresponding to L-DNS proxy) to UE’s IP address.

-6. The Local PSA receives DNS Response message from local DNS server, it forwards it to the UL CL/BP, and the UL CL/BP forwards the DNS Response message to UE.
+6. The Local PSA receives DNS Response message from local DNS server/proxy, it forwards it to the UL CL/BP, and the UL CL/BP forwards the DNS Response message to UE.